zao95/AWS-CDK-with-Express-Template/README.md

 ## Feature

--   Partial installation using npm --prefix and --only
+-   Partial installation using npm --only
 -   Enable import using the Babel
 -   Setting up API testing locally